 Steps IMGs should take after their arrival

 All provinces have the right to request additional assessments to qualify for residency positions in their province.
 These assessments may include the National Assessment Collaboration (NAC) examination, which is only administered in Canada.
-Candidates must take the MCCEE before being eligible to take the NAC examination, and certain jurisdictions may add region-specific eligibility criteria for certain provincially funded training positions.
+As of the March 2018 NAC exam session, IMGs will no longer be required to pass the Medical Council of Canada Evaluating Examination (MCCEE) before they can apply to the NAC exam.
+Certain jurisdictions may add region-specific eligibility criteria for certain provincially funded training positions.

 IMGs may be required to pass the Medical Council of Canada Qualifying Examination (MCCQE) Part I and Part II (additional fees apply).
-Candidates may also take a self-assessment exam to help prepare for the multiple-choice component of the MCCQE Part I. This self-assessment is offered over the Internet and can be completed before arriving in Canada.
+This self-assessment is offered over the Internet and can be completed before arriving in Canada.
 The MCCQE Part I and the MCCQE Part II

 IMGs who are seeking a provisional licence to enter independent practice can also consider going through a practice-ready assessment (PRA) program.
 PRA is a one of several routes available in several provinces to internationally-trained physicians interested in joining Canada’s medical profession.
 For further information regarding this route to licensure, contact the provincial international medical graduate programs.